 Accident Insurance pays you a lump sum cash benefit to help cover your out-of-pocket expenses so you can focus more on getting well and less on the extra expenses an accident can bring.
 Benefits include:

 * National Safety Council, Injury Facts®, 2017 Edition

 ** CNBC, "Many get hit with surprise 'out-of-network' bill after emergency rooms: Study," viewed 6-15-17 at http://www.cnbc.com/2016/11/16/many-get-hit-with-surprise-out-of-network-bill-after-emergency-rooms-study.html

 Who is the provider?

 How can this help me?

-Most families don’t budget for the costs associated with accidents.
-When an accident does occur, the last thing that should be on your mind is the charges accumulating while at the emergency room:
+When an accident occurs, the last thing that should be on your mind is the charges accumulating while at the emergency room:

 Who is eligible?

 Will my rates increase as I get older or if I file a claim?